 Evidence & Studies

 Both the City of Boston and the City of Somerville have commissioned independent analyses to understand the costs and benefits of enacting a Real Estate Transfer Fee.
 These studies show that this policy would generate millions of dollars for affordable housing, while having only a negligible effect on the real estate market.
+In addition, multiple reports completed by the Massachusetts Budget and Policy Center demonstrate how this revenue can be used and why alternative proposals are insufficient.
 Read the studies below.

 “A real estate transfer tax has the potential to generate substantial tax revenue, given the billions of dollars of annual real estate sales in Boston.”